akshat231/CurrencyXChange/README.md

 - Search option to find custom currencies.
 - Built with Next.js and Tailwind CSS for a modern and responsive user interface.
 - Utilizes the "currencyapi" to fetch currency data.
+- Animation onHover is implemented using GreenSock GSAP library